macchi-ato/dotfiles/README.md

 # Arch + Hyprland

-These configs are based on [DerAnsari's](https://github.com/DerAnsari/hyprland-dots) rice.
+These configs are based on multiple sources but mainly from [DHH's Omarchy](https://github.com/basecamp/omarchy) and [DerAnsari](https://github.com/DerAnsari/hyprland-dots).
 They've been **HEAVILY** modified/reduced to suit my personal needs, which are very minimal.

 # TO DO: